Pennsylvania Railroad Depot, Harrisburg, Pennsylvania, circa 1874 (U.S. Library of Congress, public domain).

 Sheridan’s 1864 Shenandoah Valley Campaign

-All mustered out 18 September 1864 at Berryville, Virginia upon expiration of their respective three-year terms of service, as did the captains of Companies D, E, and F. Those members of the 47th who remained on duty were about to engage in their regiment’s greatest moments of valor.
+All had served honorably and had mustered out on 18 September 1864 at Berryville, Virginia upon expiration of their respective three-year terms of service, as did the captains of Companies D, E, and F. Those members of the 47th who remained on duty were about to engage in their regiment’s greatest moments of valor.

 Battles of Opequan and Fisher’s Hill, September 1864